Type 95 Ha-Go light tank: 10-year-old warhorse

 During the Battle of Guam, 29 Type 97 and Type 95 tanks of the IJA 9th Tank Regiment and nine Type 95s of the 24th Tank Company were lost to bazooka fire or M4 tanks.
-Seven more were destroyed on Tinian on 24 July, and 15 more on Battle of Peleliu on 15 September.
+Seven more were destroyed on Tinian on 24 July, and 15 more on Peleliu on 15 September.
 Likewise, in the Philippines, at least ten Type 95s were destroyed in various engagements on Leyte, and another 20 on Luzon.
 At the Battle of Okinawa, 13 Type 95s and 14 Type 97 Shinhoto medium tanks of the understrength IJA 27th Tank Regiment faced 800 American tanks of eight US Army and two USMC tank battalions.

 China-Burma-India theater of operations

 In 1942 the IJA pushed through Southeast Asia, through Thailand and into Burma, and headed for India.
 Type 95 light tanks of the IJA 14th Tank Regiment led the way.
 They engaged the M3 Stuarts of the British 7th Hussars and 2nd Royal Tank Regiment, and as the British retreated towards India, the IJA re-equipped their armoured units, following significant losses of Type 95s in combat, with at least some captured M3 Stuarts seized from the British.
 By 1944, the 14th Tank Regiment was effectively starved of its combat supplies due to British deep battle tactics of cutting the IJA's logistical lines, and a final push by the IJA was stopped at Imphal in northeastern India.

 In the Battle of Hukawng Valley, Type 95s of the 18th Division were joined by remnants of the 14th Tank Division.
 They were met with the offensive launched by the India-based Nationalist Chinese Army but the Japanese troops were virtually annihilated with the rest of the division as only 1,700 out of the 12,000 strong Chrysanthemum Division managed to break out.

 When the M4 Sherman became available for the British to use in the North Africa campaign, they were able to transfer their M3 Medium tanks to India and Burma, which by then had become obsolete in the fighting in Europe, but the Type 95 was outclassed by these M3 tanks.
 When the war ended in 1945 and Japan capitulated, many Type 95s were left behind in China.
 They were used on both the Nationalist and Communist sides during the Chinese Civil War.
 After the Communists' victory in 1949, the Chinese People's Liberation Army (PLA) continued to use them in their inventory.